 Psilocybin is a psychedelic compound found in fungal species known as “magic mushrooms.”
-It significantly alters mood and perception, and humans have used it for religious, spiritual, and therapeutic purposes for millennia.
+It can significantly alter mood and perception, and humans have used it for religious, spiritual, and therapeutic purposes for millennia.

 The Swiss chemist Albert Hofmann first isolated psilocybin from Psilocybe mexicana mushrooms in 1957.
 The following year, he synthesized the chemical, and research into its effects began.
 However, the 1970 Controlled Substances Act made psilocybin illegal, halting progress for several decades.

 Research resumed in the early 21st century, and recent studies on psilocybin have yielded promising results.
-They have demonstrated the compound’s potential to assist numerous conditions, including depression, anxiety, addiction, and pain.
+They have demonstrated the compound’s potential to assist numerous conditions, including depression, anxiety, and addiction.
 This has led to a growing acceptance of the substance, although it remains illegal in most places.

 This article explores the effects, benefits, and risks of psilocybin use.
-Read on for our complete guide.
+Read on for our in-depth guide.

 The effects of magic mushroom use vary significantly depending on the dose and environment where they are taken.